Stochastic normalizing flows as non-equilibrium transformations: Application in lattice field theory

 For what concerns purely stochastic evolutions, a simple strategy allowing to sample larger volumes as effectively as smaller ones consists in increasing the number of Monte~Carlo updates of the protocol.
 Intuitively, the corresponding transformation becomes closer and closer to a reversible one, i.e. a transformation in which every intermediate point is (almost) at equilibrium.
 This can be seen in fig.~\ref{fig:ESS_vol}, where for all volumes the effective sample size grows with $\nsb$.

 The question is whether this strategy can be implemented structurally for stochastic normalizing flows as well.
 As we already pointed out, an improvement in the effectiveness of SNFs can be obtained simply adding deterministic and stochastic blocks in an equal manner, roughly keeping $\nab = \nsb$ and alternating one block of even-odd affine layers with one block of even-odd Monte~Carlo updates.
-This can be easily seen for all the volumes under study by looking at fig.~\ref{fig:ESS_vol}: for $\nab = \nsb = 0$ the ESS sharply decreases with the volume, but for $\nsb > 0$ the difference becomes smaller and smaller until reaching the point $\nab = \nsb = 24$; after that, no improvement is observed if $\nsb$ increases.
+This can be easily seen for all the volumes under study by looking at fig.~\ref{fig:ESS_vol}: for $\nsb = 0$ the ESS is essentially zero except for the smallest volume, but for $\nsb > 0$ it grows quickly for all values of $N_s$ (with $N_t$ left fixed) until reaching the point $\nab = \nsb = 24$; after that, no improvement is observed if $\nsb$ increases.
 In order to further improve a flow then, $\nab$ must be increased as well: when $\nab=\nsb$ the value of the ESS for all volumes steadily increases, as shown in fig.~\ref{fig:ESS_vol_2}.

+We would like to note again that these results are obtained when the training of all architectures under consideration was already well inside the slowly-improving regime.
+Even increasing the training duration by a factor 5 (i.e. to $5\times 10^4$ epochs) the improvement in the quality of the training is absent (for smaller values of $\nab$) or very limited (around 1\% increase in the ESS for $\nab=48$) both for the smallest and largest volumes under study: most importantly, the general behaviour previously observed when increasing $\nsb$ and $\nab$ still holds.

 Naively, larger lattices allow for smaller errors, as averaging over bigger volumes is akin to having increased statistics.
 However, as we remarked above, the target distribution $p(\phi)$ is more difficult to sample on larger volumes, so it is interesting to investigate the effort required to obtain the same effectiveness when changing the lattice spatial size.
 In figure~\ref{fig:error_ratio_vol} we study the error reduction with respect to $N_s=16$, when increasing $\nsb$ either for stochastic evolutions, or for SNFs with $\nab=24$ affine blocks.
 In the first case, the naive error reduction is reached around $\nsb=300$ for $N_s = 32$ and $48$, while for $N_s=64$ a protocol with $\nsb=500$ might not be sufficient yet.
 For SNFs the situation is rather different though, as the expected gain is already reached for $\nsb=24$, which, as discussed above, is the most efficient setup for $\nab=24$.
 This could indicate that for these flows the increase in volume can be compensated more easily than by simply increasing $\nsb$ in purely stochastic evolutions.